AqwamCreates/DataPredict-Axon/docs/API/ConvolutionLayers.md

 * weightTensor: The tensor that will be used as the weights.

 * strideDimensionSize: The dimension size for the stride.
+[Default: 1]

 #### Returns: